evansdoe/disaster-response-pipeline/README.md

 Finally, go to http://0.0.0.0:3001/ or http://localhost:3001/ in your web-browser.

-Type a message input box and click on the `Classify Message` button to see how the various categories that your message falls into.
+Type a message input box and click on the `Classify Message` button to see the various categories that your message falls into.

 ## Licensing and Acknowledgements<a name="licensing"></a>

-Big credit goes to [Figure Eight](https://appen.com/) for the relabelling the datasets and also to the teaching staffs at [Udacity](https://www.udacity.com/).
+Big credit goes to [Figure Eight](https://appen.com/) for relabelling the datasets and also to the teaching staffs at [Udacity](https://www.udacity.com/).
 Finally, the repository is distributed under the [GNU GPLv3 license](https://github.com/evansdoe/stackoverflow_2020_survey/blob/main/LICENSE).